Ree-m/manga-verse/README.md

 ## About The Project

 [![Skinology Ecommerce App][product-screenshot]](https://skinology-ecommerce-app-client.onrender.com/)
-Skinology is a full-stack ecommerce web app with a React frontend and an Express/MongoDB backend.
-It uses JSON web tokens for authentication and is fully responsive for a seamless shopping experience on any device.
+Manga Vesre is a full-stack manga viewing app that combines the power of NEXTJS, JIKAN API, Pupeteer, Express, and MongoDB.
+It follows a microservices architecture and incorporates next auth for authentication.
+With its responsive design, Manga Vesre delivers an immersive manga reading experience across devices.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Features

-- Non-registered users can browse and search for products in the app, and add them to a guest cart.
+- Users can browse and view manga and its chapters.
-- Registered users can log in to view and manage their persistent cart, including adding, deleting, and updating products.
+- The app uses pupeteer to scrape manga chapters initially and then caches them for faster subsequent loads.
-- All users can easily search for products using the app's search function.
+-  All users can easily search for manga using the app's search function.
-- The app includes two distinct interfaces: one for regular users and one for admin.
-- Admin has full access to all the features of regular users, as well as the ability to add, edit, and delete products in the app.
+- Registered users can add manga to bookmark
+- Filter manga by genre, status, and popularity according to your preferences.

 ### Optimizations

-- Add pop up saying "item has been added to cart" and showing cart and contine shopping buttons.

-- Adding loading states for each action.

-- Improve local setup instructions
+- Make filtering more dynamic
+- Google auth
+- Fix dupliacte bookmark bug
+- Fix bookmark icon not showing number till i am on the bookmark page

-- Improve search bar in mobile
+- Acess chapter everywhere in the app

-- Filter products by category and brand

-- Give users the ability to delete their account and give admins the ability to delete any account.
+- Change background to the bg-image
+-

 ### Built With